waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `db_content_filters`: If you want Waii to exclude certain columns , tables from database while generating the query, you can pass the db_content_filter.
 This is optional.
 - `always_include_tables`: If it is not None, then these tables will always be included, even if table selector doesn't select them
 - `embedding_model`: Embedding model used for similarity search within the knowledge graph.
+- `alias`: Alias of the connection, which can be used to refer the connection in the query.
+If it is not set, then we will generate a key based on the connection details.
+This allows you to add multiple connections to the same database with different alias, you can set different db_content_filters, etc.

 #### DBContentFilter